data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 state also appear to have grown over time.

 But how can we start comparing the male student count to the female student count?
-One way is to use a *ratio*, the number of times the first number contains the second.
+One way is to use a "*ratio*", the number of times the first number contains the second.
 For example, if Variable A is equal to 14, and Variable B is equal to 7, the ratio between Variable A and Variable B is 2.00, indicating that the first number contains twice the number of the second.